marekbrze/categorized-raycast-extensions/README.md

 [Bitbucket Search (Self-Hosted)](https://www.raycast.com/yuercl/bitbucket-search-self-hosted) by yuercl - The extension allow you to quickly access repositories and pull-requests in Bitbucket Server (Self-Hosted)

 [Bitrise](https://www.raycast.com/ofalvai/bitrise) by ofalvai - Check your Bitrise CI builds and start new ones.

+[BookStack](https://www.raycast.com/huskii/bookstack) by huskii - Seamlessly integrates Raycast with BookStack to search and manage your documentation directly from your macOS desktop.

 [Brandfetch](https://www.raycast.com/dilutedev/brand-fetch) by dilutedev - Fetch your Brand Images using the BrandFetch API